sparkflows/sparkflows-docs/docs/installation-upgrading/installation/mac-install.rst

     username: admin and password: admin.

-.. note::  You may change the password for the two accounts which come pre-configured to your choice of password from the Fire UI - Administration tab.
+.. note::  Two user accounts come preconfigured with Fire.

     admin/admin
     test/test

+    You may change these usernames and passwords in Fire under the menu Administration/Users

 .. note:: In Local mode, Sparkflows Fire runs in a Jetty server and all the spark jobs are executed within the web-server